PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  Default: 86400

 Maximum number of seconds to cache an item in the DNS cache, no matter what the original TTL specified.
+This value also controls the refresh period of cached root data.
+See :ref:`handling-of-root-hints` for more information on this.

 .. versionchanged:: 4.1.0